-It’s also a drink made even more bewitching with the right vessel.
+A well-made mint julep captivates the senses—visually resplendent, deliciously decadent, inspiring to the olfactory, and a frosty delight to the fingers.
+Even the swish of the ice is music to the ears.
 Traditionally, the mint julep is served in a silver cup, and while precious metal adds a certain je ne sais quoi, you certainly don’t have to drink yours in one.

 “There’s nothing like a mint julep served in a silver cup that’s so frosted you have to wrap a napkin around it because it’s too cold—and it has the super crushed ice, with a real mint sprig in it,” says Campbell Brown, senior vice president and managing director of Old Forester.
 He will take the reins as Chairman of Brown-Forman’s board of directors later this summer.

 Prince of Scots Copper Mint Julep Cups with Pure Silver Plate, Set of 4

 Silver-plated barware is, of course, much cheaper than solid silver because much less of the precious metal is used to coat a cup than would be if it were entirely cast.
 But they still present the polished appearance of silver and generate a nice frosty texture when holding an icy drink.
 This set of four from Prince of Scots features a copper base beneath the silver plate so the chill radiates to the fingers as you hold it, while a beaded embellishment gives the cups both texture and a touch of sophistication.

-Best Modern Silver: Elsa Peretti Sterling Silver Thumbprint Water Cup
+Elsa Peretti Sterling Silver Thumbprint Water Cup

 For some, silver can present a little too old-timey and dated.
 For those who prefer a contemporary aesthetic, there are designs that still feel opulent but not fussy.
 Luxury items should be used, and we think these Elsa Peretti x Tiffany & Co. sterling silver cups are a great choice for both daily use or special occasions.
 While the 3.5-inch high cup is a nice size for an iced down julep, the thumbprint design, one of Peretti’s most famous, adds a touch of texture to an otherwise starkly simple creation.

 Kentucky Derby Officially Licensed Mint Julep Cups, Set of 4

 Of course, the julep is the signature cocktail of the Kentucky Derby, and by the first Saturday in May, fresh mint should already be widely available, heralding the arrival of summer.
 If you manage to get to Churchill Downs in person, you can nab a commemorative glass with every drink.
 But if you aren’t heading to Kentucky, you can still order the glasses online.
 This set commemorates the last four runnings of the iconic horse race and each one holds 12 ounces, plenty of room for a mountain of ice, and a solid pour of good straight bourbon.

 Marquis by Waterford Markham Highball Glasses, Set of 4

 Clear glass or crystal is not traditional when it comes to mint juleps, but we only believe in keeping the traditions you want to honor.
 While a clear vessel doesn’t feel quite the same in the hand as silver, it does allow the drinker to drink in the visual splendor of the mint, bourbon, and sugar swirling around the ice pebbles—adding another way to enjoy the sensory experience of the mint julep.
 This set of four 13-ounce Markham highball glasses from Marquis by Waterford features a classic cut pattern that gives the drink a sophisticated texture, while the crystalline adds a hefty gravitas that makes the drink feel more substantial.

 Yeti Rambler 10-ounce Lowball Tumbler

-While traditionalists might scoff at the idea of using an insulated cup, they are great for particularly hot summer days or just those times where you want to sip and savor without the melting ice watering down the flavor too much.
+While traditionalists might scoff at the idea of using an insulated cup, they are great for particularly hot summer days or just those times when you want to sip and savor without the melting ice watering down the flavor too much.
 It’s hard to find a better-insulated cup than a Yeti.
 The brand has become the gold standard in that arena.
 This Rambler’s 10-ounce size is perfect for a mint julep with a snow-cone-shaped icy top, and when the ice starts to melt and your thirst lowers the remainder of the drink below the rim, you can pop on the lid to help it stay cold a little while longer.